theol-tuc/TTGD/TTG_Backend/TemplateLibrary.md

 On a game board, falling balls are guided by plug-in building blocks.
 Individual blocks (bits) can switch between two states (0, 1), thereby changing the path for subsequent balls.
 Only one ball is in motion at any time.
 Balls are released from one of two launchers located at the top: blue balls from the left launcher, red balls from the right launcher.
 Each launcher is controlled by a lever at the bottom edge of the game board.
 The left lever releases a ball from the left launcher, and the right lever from the right launcher.
 Initially, one lever is manually activated.
 The currently configured path then directs the falling ball toward one of the two levers, which automatically triggers the next ball from the corresponding launcher.

 The game has a predetermined number of marbles to complete challenges and the objective of the game may be to produce a predefined pattern of blue and red balls in the collection trough at the bottom, or to reach specific configurations of blocks that change their position.
-These blocks with two positions can be interpreted as bits, thus acting as memory or counters.
+When the expectedOutput of a challenge is empty, it means to just follow the instruction in the description.

 Parts: